 Some faces recur, most are new, but at the core of it all will be strangers and friends coming together to make up a set list out of thin air, just by reacting to whatever happens.
 I live for this, when one of the players transports not just the audience, but the musicians on stage, and then, once time resumes, someone says “What’s next?””

 **** LAMPLIGHTER SCHEDULE: see UPCOMING EVENTS

 These shows have become quite popular, and attract people from all over the globe.
 It behooves you to buy tickets early, or it may boohoo you.

-For most of these shows, we will be using on an online ticket sales program known as Brown Paper Tickets.
-These credit card prepayments will automatically include a fee for this, which should not be much more than $2.
+For these shows we will be using on an online ticket sales program known as Brown Paper Tickets.
+These credit card prepayments will automatically include a fee for this.
 The link will be provided on the page for that show.
 That site and ours will indicate whether a show has been sold out.
-If it has not, tickets will obviously still be available the day of the show.

 We do not have a box office or even an office, really.
 Someone answering the phone may be serving customers when you call.
 Please forgive the inability to answer a lot of questions at busy times, and consider calling back later.